curiouslumber/ChatXL/README.md

 ## Technologies Used
 - Flutter and Dart
-- Django Rest Framework for making API calls and storage using python
+- Flask Framework for connecting to Rasa AI python framework to implement NLU (Natural Language Understanding)
 - Postman for Testing
-- SQLite Database
+- SQLite Database implementation both in Flutter and Rasa python
-- Firebase Authentication (Googe Sign In & Anonymous Sign In)
+- Firebase Authentication (Googe Sign In & User Sign In)
 - GetX State Management
 - Working with User Files
-- Awesome Icons and Glowing buttons
+- Awesome Icons and other pubspec dependencies
+- Figma for design

 ## Copyright Notice
 Even though I have published this on Github for public use, please feel free to mention my name if forking this project.
 Thanks! <br>